 When their Piaz Onion Relish and Zukti Tamarind Sauce arrived, it didn’t take long for me to decide to use the tamarind sauce as one of the ingredients in a marinade for grilled chicken skewers, which also featured turmeric and garam masala.
 Bright yellow turmeric is such a powerhouse of healthy benefits spice that I used it in the chicken.

 The Piaz Onion Relish was perfect with the grilled chicken, as were the sides of Tawa Paneer and Tandoori Gobi (cauliflower) that I made as accompaniments.
 I mixed up a batch of delightfully green Coriander and Mint Chutney and purchased naan at our local grocery store to hold the delicious chicken and sauces.

-It goes without saying that this meal of grilled chicken, paneer and cauliflower was heartily enjoyed by all…and I'm thrilled because there are even a few leftovers in the refrigerator for my lunch one day this week.
-But more that the enjoyment of the nourishment is the enjoyment of the memories of and thankfulness for a friendship that started on my first day of my college career.
-I can't eat Indian food without thinking of my friend and her family who made me a part of their family and who introduced me to this delightful cuisine.
+It goes without saying that this meal of grilled chicken, paneer and cauliflower was heartily enjoyed by all…and I’m thrilled because there are even a few leftovers in the refrigerator for my lunch one day this week.
+But more than that the enjoyment of the nourishment is the enjoyment of the memories of and thankfulness for a friendship that started on the first day of my college career.
+I can’t eat Indian food without thinking of my friend and her family who made me a part of their family and who introduced me to this delightful cuisine.

 Thanks for stopping by to visit today, I appreciate more than you’ll ever know.
 And when you leave a comment…ah, it makes my heart sing!